sr39/gizmo-debug/scripts/gizmo_documentation.md

 **COOLING**: Enables radiative cooling, following Katz et al. 1996, with many extensions.
 The standard cooling module is designed for galactic and cosmological simulations, and so assumes optically thin radiative cooling, including heating+cooling from H and He ionization+recombination, collisional, free-free, and Compton effects.
 With this enabled, the ionization+recombination requires an assumption for the UV background, specified in tabular format in the "TREECOOL" file (which must be placed in the run directory, i.e. the run-time directory where the compiled binary resides).
 A copy of this file is included in the source and on the Bitbucket download page.
 The computed cooling rates effectively extend from ~10^4 K to 10^9 K. Other heating and cooling processes including local radiative heating, photo-electric heating, molecular, dust, and fine structure heating/cooling, metal line cooling, nuclear (fission/fusion) heating, and more can be enabled by other compile-time switches (they are not automatically included in this switch).
 Any cooling associated with metal species requires METALS be enabled and particles have a defined metallicity field.
 Anyone using this should cite [Hopkins et al. 2017 (arXiv:1702.06148)](https://arxiv.org/abs/1702.06148); a complete list (and description of the physics and fitting functions) of all cooling physics included is given in their Appendix B [the parts enabled by this piece of the code include all components/terms above 10^4 K, except for the **COOL\_METAL\_LINES\_BY\_SPECIES** terms described below].

 **COOL\_LOW\_TEMPERATURES**: Adds fine-structure and molecular cooling, to extend the cooling curves down to ~10 K. The cooling rates at low-temperatures are explicitly metal-species-dependent if COOL\_METAL\_LINES\_BY\_SPECIES is also enabled.
 These follow CLOUDY calculations including the molecular physics, generally following the approach outlined in Robertson & Kravtsov 2008 (ApJ, 680, 1083), with a large number of additional improvements to the cooling physics and explicit accounting for photo-electric and other terms.
 Requires COOLING enabled; any cooling associated with metal species requires METALS be enabled and particles have a defined metallicity field.
-Note that while this includes an approximate treatment of optically-thick cooling, it is designed for simulations of star and galaxy formation and should not be extrapolated to dense systems (e.g. stars, planetary atmospheres, etc) and does not even attempt to include physics such as neutrino cooling.
+Note that while this includes an approximate treatment of optically-thick cooling, it is designed for simulations of star and galaxy formation and should be extrapolated to dense systems (e.g. stars, planetary atmospheres, etc) with caution and does not even attempt to include physics such as neutrino cooling.
 Anyone using this should cite Hopkins et al. 2017 (arXiv:1702.06148); a complete list (and description of the physics and fitting functions) of all cooling physics included is given in their Appendix B [the parts enabled by this piece of the code include all components/terms below 10^4 K].

 **COOL\_METAL\_LINES\_BY\_SPECIES**: Uses full multi-species-dependent metal-line cooling tables.
 The tables correspond to CLOUDY runs following Wiersma et al. 2009 (MNRAS, 393, 99).
 The relevant pre-computed tables can be downloaded at the link above or on the BitBucket download page.
 This requires that METALS and COOLING are on.
 When active, the code will follow 11 species independently (H, He, C, N, O, Ne, Mg, Si, S, Ca, Fe, in addition to the "total" metallicity), with heating/cooling computed for each assuming its optically thin (and self-consistently computing the ionization states).
 Users should cite Wiersma et al. 2009 (MNRAS, 393, 99) and Hopkins et al. 2017 (arXiv:1702.06148).